MontagueM/MontevenDynamicExtractor/README.md

 ## Usage

+The tool requires Windows 64 bit and a Destiny 2 installation.

 The tool is used via the command line:

 MontevenDynamicExtractor -p [packages path] -o [output path] -n [file name] -i [input hash] -t -b [package ID] -a [api hash]